 While you might have your ideal guests, the reality is that there are most likely different types of hotel guests that might be visiting your hotel.
-With personalisation gaining more importance, it’s crucial that you segment your audience and define guest personas to create the right experiences for each guest.
-By creating more personalised experiences, you will improve guest satisfaction, helping you to generate more five-star reviews.
+With personalisation gaining more importance, it’s crucial that you segment your audience and define guest personas to meet hotel guest expectations and create the right experiences for each guest.
+By doing so, you will improve guest satisfaction, helping you to generate more five-star reviews.

 For this reason, it’s key that you create guest personas when you’re busy crafting your marketing strategy.
 If you don’t know who your typical guest is and their reason for travelling, you’ll have a much harder time deciding which features, services, and amenities will offer them the most value.